boomfish/git-profiles/README.md

 ## Installation

-After cloning the repository, create a .bash_profile text file in the Git Bash home directory if necessary and add the following lines:
+After cloning the repository, create a `.bash_profile` text file in the Git Bash home directory if necessary and add the following lines:

 	GITPROFILE_DIR=/path/to/git-profiles
-	. $GITPROFILE_DIR/.functions
+	. $GITPROFILE_DIR/functions.sh

 Launch a new Git Bash shell for access to Git profiles.

 ## Creating a new profile

+Profiles are stored in the `profiles` subfolder.

 The profile _template_ can be used as a template for new profiles.
 Make a copy of the profile and rename it to the profile name you